The Gospel Is Not Being Preached in America Today

 If the type of evangelistic sermon you are suggesting is according to the biblical model, then why do we not see it in the examples of the apostles’ preaching?

-We have not been given anything even remotely close to complete sermons in the New Testament Scriptures, nor have we been given sermon outlines, and if we were to preach only according to the example of the brief quotes given of the apostles’ preaching, and only include what is expressed in them, then we could only preach 1-5 minute sermons on a very limited range of topics that would be incomplete even on those subjects of which they do speak.
+God has not given us the preaching of the apostles verbatim and at full length, but rather in compendiums or specimens, which include only some of the more remarkable things in them.
+If preaching were constrained to following the examples given in the brief quotes or summaries of the apostles’ preaching, and included only what is explicitly stated in them, then ministers could only preach 1-5 minute sermons on a very limited range of topics that would be incomplete even on those subjects of which they do speak.

 Is it necessary to preach explicitly evangelistic sermons of the type you describe?
 Are not accurate expositions of the Bible sufficient to bring forth repentance and faith?